 It is a theme echoed in Jan’s own hymn, Deep in the darkness a starlight is gleaming (StF 625).
 Even though the journey she describes here is sustained by Christian hope, nevertheless at the end of the hymn the journey through dark times is still continuing: we have not yet reached “the brightness of day”.

-The ‘healing and hymns’ project has resulted in the creation of some 50 or more new hymns and worship resources, which tackle the topic of healing from a number of angles.
+The ‘healing and hymns’ project resulted in the creation of some 50 or more new hymns and worship resources, now published in Hymns of Hope and Healing (published by Stainer & Bell).

 “The majority of hymns in our books were written before new medical technologies had developed.
 There’s a need to take on board new developments in medicine, technology and our knowledge of genetics.
 And there’s the healing of relationships and the healing of the earth…”: In her “Hymn for earth’s healing”, written originally for use at the Greenbelt festival, Jan writes: